Nlytn/AppSec-Writeups/HTB/cap.md

 ![screenshot of exploit on server](/Assets/HtB/Cap/exploit_failed.png)

-It looks like linPEAS lied to us; this exploit isn't working due to invalid dependencies.
+It looks like linPEAS lied to us; this exploit is a false positive due to missing dependencies.
 I'll run linPEAS again.

 Scrolling down to the "Capabilities" section, there is another highlight to check out.
 This one turns out to be more promising.